Exploring the Majestic Trails of Rocky Mountain National Park, Colorado

 Trail Ridge Road is one of the most breathtaking roads in the world, which is why it ranks so high on things to do in Rocky Mountain National Park.
 This road offers unparalleled panoramic views of the Rocky Mountains, typically only available to the most adventurous backcountry backpackers.

-While you are there, I highly recommend you check out the Alpine Visitor Center, where the park service has some great exhibits and refreshments.
+While you are there, I highly recommend checking out the Alpine Visitor Center, where the park service offers great exhibits and refreshments.

 Alpine Ridge Trail